Who Will Make Room for the Intersexed?

 Despite the intersex community's rejection of genital reconstruction surgery, no U.S. court has examined the legality of performing these operations without the individual child's consent.17 By contrast, Colombian courts have heard three such cases and have created a new standard for evaluating a parent's right to consent to genital reconstruction surgery for their minor children.18 In response to the Colombian rulings and pressure from intersex activists, the American Bar Association recently proposed a resolution recommending that physicians adopt the heightened informed consent procedures required by the Colombian ConstitutionalCourt decisions.19

 This Article questions whether genital reconstruction surgery is necessary in the Twenty-first Century.
-Part II discusses the history and current preferred "treatment" for intersex conditions.
+Part II discusses the history and current preferred treatment for intersex conditions.
 Part III explains the groundbreaking Colombian Appellate Court decisions prohibiting parental consent for genital reconstruction on children over the age of five, and establishing a heightened informed consent doctrine for younger children.
 Part IV analyzes the protection that current U.S. law could provide to intersexed children.
-Part V explores how international law may influence decisions regarding the treatment of intersexedchildren.
+Part V explores how international law may influence decisions regarding the treatment of intersexed children.

-2. A History of Collusion: Destroying Evidence of Ambiguous Genitals
+II.
+A History of Collusion: Destroying Evidence of Ambiguous Genitals

-The term "intersex" is used to describe a variety of conditions in which a fetus develops differently than a typical XX female or XY male.20 Some intersexed children are born with "normal" male or female external genitals that do not correspond to their hormones.21 Others are born with a noticeable combination of male and female external features, and still others have visually male or female external characteristics that correspond to their chromosomes but do not correspond to their internal gonads.22 Individuals who are considered intersexed may also be born with matching male chromosomes, gonads, and genitals but suffer childhood disease or accident that results in full or partial loss of their penis.23 The loss of a penis may lead physicians to recommend that a boy be sexually reassigned as female.24 Although the conditions differ, the commonality of intersexed people is that their gonads, chromosomes, and external genitalia do not coincide to form a typical male or female.25 The current American medical treatment of intersexuals is to alter the individual's internal and external gonads to sex them as either clearly male or clearly female.26
+The term intersex is used to describe a variety of conditions in which a fetus develops differently than a typical XX female or XY male.20 Some intersexed children are born with normal male or female external genitals that do not correspond to their hormones.21 Others are born with a noticeable combination of male and female external features, and still others have visually male or female external characteristics that correspond to their chromosomes but do not correspond to their internal gonads.22 Individuals who are considered intersexed may also be born with matching male chromosomes, gonads, and genitals but suffer childhood disease or accident that results in full or partial loss of their penis.23 The loss of a penis may lead physicians to recommend that a boy be sexually reassigned as female.24 Although the conditions differ, the commonality of intersexed people is that their gonads, chromosomes, and external genitalia do not coincide to form a typical male or female.25 The current American medical treatment of intersexuals is to alter the individual's internal and external gonads to sex them as either clearly male or clearly female.26

-Medical "treatment" of intersexuals has only been practiced in the United States since the 1930s.27 During that period, the medical community determined that intersexed people were truly male or female but had not fully developed in the womb.28 Hormone treatments and surgical interventions were meant to complete the formation of an intersexed adult into a "normal" man or woman.29 By the 1950s, physicians were able to identify most intersex conditions at birth and began operating immediately on intersexed children to eliminate anyphysical differences.30
+Medical treatment of intersexuals has only been practiced in the United States since the 1930s.27 During that period, the medical community determined that intersexed people were truly male or female but had not fully developed in the womb.28 Hormone treatments and surgical interventions were meant to complete the formation of an intersexed adult into a normal man or woman.29 By the 1950s, physicians were able to identify most intersex conditions at birth and began operating immediately on intersexed children to eliminate anyphysical differences.30

 Prior to the treatment of intersexuality in the United States, intersexed Americans were treated as either male or female according to their dominant physical characteristics.31 This strict male/female delineation is not used in all countries though.
 Other cultures have treated intersexuals differently, either as a third sex, neither male nor female, or as natural sexual variations of the male or female sex.32 Alternatively, some societies still accept intersexed people without clearly defining their sexat birth.33